brunobar79/eth-commerce/README.md

 ### sendTransaction(account, address, amount)

-returns a promise after sending a transaction from the available account in web3 (account) to address with the corresponding amount
+Returns a promise after sending a transaction from the available account in web3 (account) to address with the corresponding amount

 ### waitForConfirmation(tx, minConfirmations, interval)